nabinpoudyal3/CyMiniAna/README.md

 ## Overview

-CyMiniAna is built for (and designed around) two main tasks in the di-Higgs (hh &rarr; bbW*W) analysis:
+CyMiniAna is built for (and designed around) two main tasks in the ttbar charge asymmetry analyses:

   1. Event Loop (c++-based framework for speed)
      - Make smaller root files based on a selection criteria ("skimming" or "slimming")